ellcs/brr64/README.md

 ### Usage

-There are two usages:
+You can use it in two ways:

   - A [brr64 web-version](https://ellcs.github.io/brr64/) allows you to
-    generate regular expressions and search with common tools like `grep`.
+    generate regular expressions and search with common tool `grep`.
   - A command line interface (CLI) named `brr64`.

 ### Install and build